 After 9/11, what did President Bush tell people to do?
 Grieve, pray, hope?
 No, he said that the patriotic duty of citizens was to SHOP!
 Was that just another random ridiculous Bushism?
 No he was taking his cue from economists.
 Eisenhower’s Council of Economic Advisors Chairman said, at the end of World War II, when the government of the US was trying to figure out how to ramp up the economy even further, that the American economy’s ultimate purpose is to produce more consumer goods.
 At around the same time, retail analyst, Victor Le Beau declared that “Our enormously productive economy demands that we make consumption our way of life, that we convert the buying and use of goods into rituals, that we seek our spiritual satisfaction, our ego satisfaction, in consumption…we need things consumed, burned up, replaced and discarded at an ever-accelerating rate.”

 Read that carefully.
 Because the marketing industry has followed his injunction the letter.
 How do you get people, who are now struggling to muster the requisite disposable income, and who already have all the products they need to satisfy their practical needs, to buy even more?
-You do exactly what Mr le Beau says, and achieve it by a smart change of strategy.
+You pull off the trick by doing exactly what Mr Le Beau advised and giving your strategy a sharp twist.
 You stop selling tangible features, you stop selling practical benefits.
 Instead, you switch to selling the emotional, spiritual and ego benefits.
 You ruthlessly identify people’s innermost fears and dreams, insecurities and desires, then relentlessly exploit them to stoke up the kind of hunger that is almost impossible to resist.
 When marketing people highlight the need to acquire “consumer insight” this is what they are really talking about – finding new ways to screw people up inside so they can then present their product as the spiritual solution.

 I’ve messed with your head so give me your money